GingerCam/Radio-VNC/README.md

 # Easy install on Raspberry Pi

+First you need to install Raspberry Pi OS lite to an SD card, then boot it up and execute the command:

 "curl https://raw.githubusercontent.com/GingerCam/Radio-VNC/main/setup.sh | sudo bash"

 This project is being actively worked on by myself (GingerCam) and any feedback is greatly appreciated.